 For tummy tuck surgeries, Dr. Goldman will create a nice, low, curved incision at the waistline.
 This is fairly long and generally extends across the front of the abdomen.

 A second incision is made around the belly button in such a way that the scar will tuck into the belly button.
 Most of our patients feel comfortable in a two-piece bathing suit after this cosmetic procedure.
 We try to keep the waistline scar low so that wearing low-cut clothing without revealing your surgical procedure is a possibility.
+We also offer umbilicoplasty or a belly button surgery that can help make sure you are comfortable in your own skin!

 It is important to note that the healing process of ANY scar is usually between a year and two years.
 After a major surgery or stitching, the scars are red for several weeks after the procedure, but they fade with time making the incisions less and less noticeable.